alaouimehdi1995/django-rest/README.md

 ### 5.1. `@api_view` exceptions catching

 The `@api_view` decorator catches exceptions for you in case you did not, and returns a JSON response with the correct status code.
-If the raised exception is a sub-class of `django_rest.http.exceptions.BaseAPIException`, a custom message and status code will be returned.
+If the raised exception is a sub-class of `flash_rest.http.exceptions.BaseAPIException`, a custom message and status code will be returned.
 If it's not the case, the returned JSON response will have `"An unknown server error occured."` as message, and `500` as status code.

 By raising one of the [existing API exceptions](#52-existing-api-exceptions) (or